-PetSmart Pet Smart offers 2 locations: near Coastal Grand Mal and near Target , S. Commons Dr
+PetSmart Pet Smart offers two locations: near Coastal Grand Mall and near Target , S. Commons Dr

 Petco Sayebrook Town Center, off 544 at U.S. 17

-Ross Dress For Less in Seaboard Commons, Surfside Beach, Arcadian Commons
+Ross in Seaboard Commons, Surfside Beach and Arcadian Commons

 Sam's Warehouse Club, Myrtle Beach

 Target - Seaboard Commons and Sayebrook Town Center, off S.C.
 544 at US 17

 TJ Maxx -Seaboard Commons, Myrtle Beach

 Tomlinson Outlets - Surfside Beach and North Myrtle Beach

-ULTA Beauty, located near Old Navy, just outside the Coastal Grand Mall
+ULTA Beauty, Near Old Navy, just behind Coastal Grand Mall and at Sayebrook

 World Market Seaboard Commons